 This project will examine the work of William Macarthur and James King, well-connected mid-nineteenth century agriculturalists and experimenters.
 Both men were at the intersection of imperial science, international networks and local innovation, yet their importance in introducing new ideas and methodologies in addressing plants, soils and cultivation is no longer recognised.

-Dr Stephen Gapps, for his project: The Sydney Wars: a military history of the Sydney Region 1788 to 1816 which used the Library's collections of official records and colonial diaries.
+Dr Stephen Gapps, for his project: The Sydney Wars: A military history of the Sydney Region, 1788-1816.

 Dr Peter Hobbins, for his project: Curios and Curiosity: James Bray and the sunset of amateur science in colonial society.

 This project examined the life of James Bray, a self-taught naturalist who ran the Museum of Curios in Sydney in the 1890s.
 Working with Bray’s drawings in the Library, Hobbins looked at the blurry boundaries of amateur, academic and commercial science in nineteenth-century Sydney.
 Venomous snakes and the impact of venom, was a pre-occupation of Bray’s and some of this project examined this area of Bray’s research.

 Dr Matthew Fishburn, for his project: "I reckon on being the greatest curiosity of the whole": A study of the John Septimus Roe letters.

 Fishburn worked closely on the archive of some 201 letters written by Roe between 1807 and 1829, which the Library purchased in 2010.
 Nearly a third of these letters discuss in detail NSW with Phillip Parker King and their circumnavigation of Australia.